 - 5x Membership Rewards® Points on every dollar spent on hotels booked through the AmexTravel.com

 - 1x Membership Rewards® Points on every dollar spent on everything else

 As you can see, it’s travel or bust when it comes to spending rewards for this one.
 The 1x points on all non-travel purchases could very likely beaten by a card with no annual fee.

 Clark often recommends unlimited 2% cash back credit cards for steady returns on non-category-specific spending.

 This card has one of the longest lists of cardholder benefits on the market.
 There truly are many different ways you could get value from having this card in your wallet.

 I’ll highlight some of the top ones, but you may want to take a deeper dive into the card’s website to get a full view of what Amex is offering.

-- Welcome Offer: American Express offers the opportunity to earn 80,000 Membership Rewards® Points after you spend $6,000 on purchases on the Card in your first six months of Card Membership.
+- Welcome Offer: American Express offers the opportunity to earn 80,000 Membership Rewards® Points after you spend $8,000 on purchases on your new Card in your first six months of Card Membership.

 - Airport Lounge Access: This card provides access to The Centurion® Network, which includes 40+ Centurion Lounge and Studio locations worldwide.

 - Premium Status: Card membership comes with automatic “gold status” with both the Marriott Bonvoy and Hilton Honors hotel rewards programs.
 You’ll also get complimentary premium status with major car rental companies, including Hertz and Avis.